pascalandy/GNU-GENERAL-PUBLIC-LICENSE/README.md

 ## Understand the license in plain english

-1) What is the GNU GPL license by Seth Godin
+What is the GNU GPL license by **Seth Godin**.
 Taken from Seth's podcast Akimbo, episode "All rights reserved".
 This worths 1m40 of your time.

 https://pascalandy.com/blog/what-is-the-gnu-gpl-license/

-#2) Plain english explanation by the GNU's creator
+#2) Plain english explanation by the GNU's creator.
 Watch Richard Stallman explains the idea.

+[![2019-01-07_20h53](https://user-images.githubusercontent.com/6694151/50804962-4f000b80-12be-11e9-8dfa-5c7b2639e8f6.jpg)](https://youtu.be/iBVgcjhYV2A?t=17m11s)

 https://youtu.be/iBVgcjhYV2A?t=17m11s (between 17m11 to 19m24)

-[![2019-01-07_20h53](https://user-images.githubusercontent.com/6694151/50804962-4f000b80-12be-11e9-8dfa-5c7b2639e8f6.jpg)](https://youtu.be/iBVgcjhYV2A?t=17m11s)

 ## License